Anonymous (film): Plays and poems

 The history of Elizabethan drama is altered to portray de Vere as an innovator.
 Jonson is amazed to learn that Romeo and Juliet, written in 1598, is apparently entirely in blank verse.
 The play actually appeared in print in 1597, and Gorboduc precedes it as the first to employ the measure throughout the play by more than 35 years.
-By 1598 the form was standard in theatre; however, Jonson's shock may have been in reference to the fact that De Vere in particular would be capable of writing a play in iambic pentameter, and not to the idea that one could be written.
+By 1598 the form was standard in theatre.
 The film also portrays A Midsummer Night's Dream as composed by De Vere in his childhood, approximately 1560.
-It was written several decades later; however, the film does imply that De Vere wrote many plays and hid them from the public for decades before having Shakespeare perform them, so this does not necessarily contradict the timeline of the play being first performed on the London stage in public between 1590 and 1597, as is the traditional belief.
+It was written several decades later.

 Early in the film, Jonson is arrested for writing a "seditious" play.
 This is based on the fact that in 1597 he was arrested for sedition as co-writer of the play The Isle of Dogs with Thomas Nashe, possibly his earliest work.
 The text of the play does not survive.
 He was eventually released without charge.
 The "seditious" play in the film is referred to by the name "Every Man".
 Jonson did write plays called Every Man in His Humour and Every Man Out of His Humour.
 The fragments of dialogue we hear are from the latter.
 Neither were deemed seditious.